 Since not many restaurants outside of diners include soup with a meal, I made sure to go for an entree so I could taste their potato-leek soup.
 I’ve made it at home several times, and while I think mine is pretty good, theirs was much better.
 It was a bit looser, with just the right amount of salt content.
 The potatoes were firm but crumbled away into the creaminess of the soup.
 After that came our appetizer, which was an Irish Toastie.
 Two large, Texas Toast-sized pieces of bread (which tasted like they were grilled on the flat-top in butter) were piled with cheddar cheese, Irish bacon, caramelized onions, and their homemade mustard.
 It was excellent.
 I mean, what’s not to like about any of those ingredients stacked on top of each other?
 The bread was crispy, the cheese gooey, the onions and bacon had the savory qualities, and a drizzle of that mustard brought it all together.

-For the first time in the two-plus years Will and I have eaten together and done a blog about a restaurant, we ordered the same thing.
+For the first time in the two-plus years my friend and I have eaten together, we ordered the same thing.
 I contemplated trying the Gaelic Steak (which is topped with an intriguing Jameson Whiskey gravy) but being in a pub, I needed something authentic.
 Bangers and mash it was.
 There were three of these imported Irish sausages, as noted by the menu, placed in a triad over a bed of mashed potatoes.
 They were then topped with beans, and there was a side of some kind of delicious gravy.
 I’d never tried this before, but I imagine these were done as they should be.
 The sausages still were a bit snappy on the outside, and hot and juicy on the inside.
 The beans were tender and the potatoes were rustic.
 Looks can be deceiving: there was a lot of food on that plate.
 We both left stuffed.
 The meal, including soup, came to just $14.

 Hailey’s Harp and Pub is located at 400 Main Street in Metuchen, New Jersey.